steffenkoerner/steffen.koerner.github.io/_posts/2022-02-14-monte-carlo-methods.md

 The following part will be repeated until the algorithm converged.

-We generate a trajectory $$\tau$$ based on the current policy $$\pi$$ and initalize the return of this trajectory to 0.
+We generate a trajectory $$\tau$$ based on the current policy $$\pi$$ and initialize the return of this trajectory to 0.
 Now, we start with the next to last state and update the return by the reward of this step and the returns from the next step.
 We start from behind, as this makes it easier to update the return.

 If the state action value is the first visit from the start state, then we update the value.
 This means, we add this value to the list and calculate the average of them.
-If it is not the first visit, than nothing will be updated yet.
+If it is not the first visit, then nothing will be updated yet.

 Now we continue with the previous state.